Finally, A Plan For The Planner, by Rich Paschall

 The nurse explained that Harold might be able to hear but perhaps he could not follow along too well because of the medication.
 “Then don’t you think we should be careful what we say about his recovery?”
 Bill wanted to know, trying to make a point she did not understand.

 “Yes,” the nurse replied in a cheery voice, “please be careful what you say.”
 A frustrated Bill walked back into the room where the discussion of Harold’s condition continued.

 A physical therapist discussed rehabilitation plans.
 This was followed by a speech therapist.
 She not only spoke of the relearning to talk, she also discussed the work that would be necessary to teach swallowing.
-This act that we all take for granted would have to be relearned following the paralyzing affect on one side of the body.
+This act that we all take for granted would have to be relearned following the paralyzing effect on one side of the body.

 An occupational therapist was the next to speak.
-There would be a need to practice typical household chores, such as reaching for cans and bottles and opening them, preparing food, and doing every day tasks.
+There would be a need to practice typical household chores, such as reaching for cans and bottles and opening them, preparing food, and doing everyday tasks.

 All of the therapists and doctors announced a schedule they would follow each week.
-They discussed a timetable for success and how much they had hope to accomplish in an optimal situation.
+They discussed a timetable for success and how much they had hoped to accomplish in an optimal situation.
 As they left the room, Bill tried frantically to ask how long this would take and if Harold would fully recover.

 As that was taking place, a slight smile appeared on Harold’s face.
-The Midwest planner was pleased at the extensive day to day plan they had laid out for him.
+The Midwest planner was pleased at the extensive day-to-day plan they had laid out for him.

 Note: One more “Harold story” arrives on Sunday.